MattiWheels/Todo-Django-App/README.md

 # Features

-- Lists all todo items from a database.
+- List all todo items from a database.
 - Add items to the todo list.
-- Delete item from the todo list.
+- Delete items from the todo list.
+- Timestamp new todo items.